Izabella Camargo: From radio to TV channels

 After this experience on TV and the vocational course at the Serviço Nacional de Aprendizagem Comercial of São Paulo, with DRT, she started working on entertainment programs on radio stations Energia 97 and Jovem Pan FM.

-Then she did journalism at Universidade São Judas Tadeu and post-graduated in Marketing in Communication at Fundação Cásper Líbero.
+Then she did journalism at Universidade São Judas Tadeu and post-graduated in Marketing in Communication at the Cásper Líbero Foundation.

 In 2006 she began her career at Grupo Bandeirantes de Comunicação.
 On BandNews TV she presented the news programs until the beginning of 2009.
 She was the standard voice of Rádio Sulamérica Trânsito and from 2009 to 2012 she worked as a reporter and presenter on Band.
-In 2011, she was classified among the 10 finalists of the Esso Journalism Award and received a honorable mention for the series of reports on the "Neighbors of crack" - people, churches, businesses and schools that have lived with users' addiction for years around Rua Helvétia, in the center of São Paulo.
+In 2011, she was classified among the 10 finalists of the Esso Journalism Award and received an honorable mention for the series of reports on the "Neighbors of crack" - people, churches, businesses and schools that have lived with users' addiction for years around Rua Helvétia, in the center of São Paulo.

 In March 2009, she left BandNews TV to work as a reporter for the SBT program Olha Você.
 As soon as she arrived at SBT she was selected to work in one of the vacancies of presentation of the program that was undergoing reformulations.
 However, she only hosted for a week, before the show went off the air.
 In May 2012, she started working as a reporter at TV Globo São Paulo.
 In August of the same year, she also joined the team of presenters of the weather forecast, rotating on all the broadcaster's newscasts.
 In 2015, she began to participate in presenter rotation of SPTV, in April of the same year she became the head of weather forecast on the news programs Hora Um da Notícia and Bom Dia Brasil, replaced Monalisa Perrone in the presentation of Hora Um, in addition to, eventually, presenting Bom Dia São Paulo.

 On July 30, 2018, she also started to present the weather forecast in the newly created newscast GloboNews em Ponto, on the GloboNews channel, between Hora Um and Bom Dia Brasil.